Ray Chambers: Global Health and United Nations

-In February 2008, the Secretary-General of the United Nations appointed Mr. Chambers as his first Special Envoy for Malaria.
-During his tenure, visibility, awareness, and funding for malaria each increased exponentially, contributing to the distribution of over 1 billion life-saving mosquito nets to sub-Saharan Africa and averting over 6.2 million malaria-related deaths, most of which were children under 5 years of age.
+In February 2008, the Secretary-General of the United Nations appointed Chambers as his first Special Envoy for Malaria.
+During his tenure, visibility, awareness, and funding for malaria each increased exponentially, contributing to the distribution of more than 1 billion life-saving mosquito nets to sub-Saharan Africa and averting more than 6.2 million malaria-related deaths, most of which were children under five years of age.

-In February 2013 the Secretary-General expanded Mr. Chambers’ mandate as his first Special Envoy for Financing the Health Millennium Development Goals (MDGs) – the internationally agreed set of humanitarian targets.
-Mr. Chambers worked with key funding partners—including governments, financial institutions and the private sector—to secure adequate resources to provide the essential supplies, delivery mechanisms, systems support and measurement tools needed to attain the health MDGs.
-In addition to his Special Envoy role, Mr. Chambers served as one of the UN Secretary-General's MDG Advocates.
+In February 2013, the Secretary-General expanded Chambers’ mandate as his first Special Envoy for Financing the Health Millennium Development Goals (MDGs) – the internationally agreed set of humanitarian targets.
+Chambers worked with key funding partners—including governments, financial institutions and the private sector—to secure adequate resources to provide the essential supplies, delivery mechanisms, systems support and measurement tools needed to attain the health MDGs.
+In addition to his Special Envoy role, Chambers served as one of the UN Secretary-General's MDG Advocates.

-With the adoption of the Sustainable Development Goals, Mr. Chambers was appointed by the Secretary-General as his Special Envoy for Health in Agenda 2030.
-In this role he was tasked with catalyzing efforts and commitments required for the successful implementation of the health-related goals in Agenda 2030—which included ending the epidemics of AIDS, TB, and malaria.
+With the adoption of the Sustainable Development Goals, Chambers was appointed by the Secretary-General as his Special Envoy for Health in Agenda 2030.
+In this role he was tasked with catalyzing efforts and commitments required for the successful implementation of the health-related goals in Agenda 2030—which included ending the epidemics of AIDS, tuberculosis (TB), and malaria.

-In 2018, Mr. Chambers transitioned his focus to supporting the World Health Organization (WHO), the specialized agency of the United Nations that is concerned with international public health.
-The WHO Director-General Dr. Tedros Adhanom Ghebreyesus appointed Mr. Chambers as the WHO Ambassador for Global Strategy to advise him in mobilizing the international community to advance the global health agenda.
-Regarding Mr. Chambers’ appointment, Dr. Tedros said “Ray Chambers is a giant of public health who understands as well as anyone the critical need to prioritize the health and wellbeing of all people on the planet.”
+In 2018, Chambers transitioned his focus to supporting the World Health Organization (WHO), the specialized agency of the United Nations that is concerned with international public health.
+The WHO Director-General Dr. Tedros Adhanom Ghebreyesus appointed Chambers as the WHO Ambassador for Global Strategy to advise him in mobilizing the international community to advance the global health agenda.
+Regarding Chambers’ appointment, Dr. Tedros said: “Ray Chambers is a giant of public health who understands as well as anyone the critical need to prioritize the health and wellbeing of all people on the planet.”